HomeSustainabilityGovernanceRisk Management and Compliance

 Risk Management for Intellectual Property

-To prevent the infringement of intellectual property rights owned by other companies, we regularly monitor patent applications in relevant industries.
-For applications from other companies that warrant attention, we proactively engage in risk management activities to ensure a safe business environment.
-This includes verifying that we are not infringing on any rights, monitoring the examination status as needed, and considering appropriate responses.
+To prevent the infringement of intellectual property rights owned by other companies, we regularly monitor patent applications in relevant fields.
+For applications from other companies that warrant attention, we are implementing risk management measures.
+This includes verifying that we are not infringing on any rights and, in collaboration with related departments, monitoring the examination status as needed and considering appropriate responses.

 To address intellectual property risks in the various foreign countries where we do business, we leverage our network of external organizations and experts to gather the latest local information and implement response measures equivalent to those in Japan to mitigate these risks.

-In addition to these risk management activities, we are also promoting awareness within the group about the importance of respecting the rights of other companies.
-To date, we have never encountered any issues related to intellectual property that have affected our business.
+In addition to these risk management measures, we are expanding awareness-raising activities within the Taiheiyo Cement Group on the importance of respecting the rights of other companies and, to date, we have not experienced any business disruptions related to intellectual property.
+We will continue to promote risk management for intellectual property and strive to ensure a safe business environment.

 Copyright© TAIHEIYO CEMENT CORPORATION All Rights Reserved.